Will-Gabriel/Will-Gabriel/README.md

 ### Hi there, I'm Wilian Gabriel.👋

-- 🔭 Atualmente Estou estudando Segurança da Informação e aprendendo Python.
+- 🔭 I'm currently studying Information Security and learning Python.
-- 📫 Como entrar em contato comigo: Tem uns links aqui abaixo 👇
+- 📫 How to contact me: There are some links below 👇
-- 😄 Pronomes: Ele/Dele
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...